BrowserSync/grunt-browser-sync/README.md

     }
 }
 ```
+##Important: Using browser-sync + grunt watch
+If you are using both of these, scroll down to the **watchTask** option below to see how to config them to be used together!

 ## with a server
-You can use this plugin as a server too!
+You can use this plugin as a server too (for static HTML, JS & CSS)!
 This is the easiest option because the plugin will automatically insert the html snippet into your pages for you.

 ```
 browser_sync: {